 When a partnership recognizes any item of income, expense, gain, or loss that has a specific treatment under the federal tax rules, the partnership will determine that tax treatment or "character" of the item by applying the same substantive tax rules applicable to individual tax-payers.
-This characterization of items is done based on the nature of the partnership's activities giving rise to the items, just as is done for individual taxpayers.
+This characterization of items is done based on the nature of the partnership's activities giving rise to the items.
 See IRC § 703(a) and IRS Form 1065.